Pharmacy Courses in the UK, all you need to know

 - An overall IELTS score of 6.5 or with a minimum score of 6.0 in one of the components for international students

-International students applying to the UK for a pharmacy course might be required to first complete a foundation course before they can pursue an undergraduate degree if they do not meet the eligibility criteria set by the university.
+International students applying to the UK for this course might be required to first complete a foundation course before they can pursue an undergraduate degree if they do not meet the eligibility criteria set by the university.
 A number of universities offer foundation courses in pharmacy, however, only those who are eligible for it can apply.
 Furthermore, international students might have to pay a higher tuition fee than students from the UK and EU.

 The best universities offering pharmacy courses the UK are the University of Bristol, Ulster University, Queen’s University Belfast, Cardiff University, Robert Gordon University, University College London and the University of Strathclyde.